 6.2.1 Search Procedures

 If the candidate is not a woman or a member of an ethnic minority included within the Affirmative Action program, or a veteran or a person with a disability, the recommendation should indicate which candidates do fall within the program and describe the affirmative action search followed with respect to the recommendation.
-Note that all letters and advertisements soliciting applications must include a statement such as: “Stanford University is an equal opportunity employer and is committed to increasing the diversity of its faculty.
-It welcomes nominations of and applications from women, members of minority groups, protected veterans and individuals with disabilities, as well as from others who would bring additional dimensions to the university’s research, teaching and clinical missions.”
+Note that all letters and advertisements soliciting applications must include a statement such as: “Stanford is an equal employment opportunity and affirmative action employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
+Stanford welcomes applications from all who would bring additional dimensions to the University's research, teaching and clinical missions.”
 The sentence should be sufficiently strong so that applicants from these groups are encouraged to apply, but not so strong that individuals who are not members of these groups are discouraged from applying.
 It is desirable to notify female and minority group caucuses of the appropriate professional societies of the position.